In Nolin Creek, the water runs deep and the secrets run deeper.

 Stay tuned for release date and pre-orders.

-ADVANCED REVIEWS
+ADVANCE REVIEWS

 A family tragedy.
 A murder.
 A young and naive, but gutsy Finish immigrant woman determined to find justice for her sister and answers for her bereaved parents.
 In Like Water for Weary Souls, Liisa Kovala has crafted a fast paced, dramatic story that takes you from a small subsistence farm in the declining countryside to the gritty underbelly of a northern Ontario mining town in 1933–the Depression era when people struggled to exist, but still dared to dream of something better.
 Like Water for Weary Souls will make you holler at injustice, cry at betrayal and cheer at triumph.
 It embodies the tenacity and hopefulness of the human spirit.

-—Emily De Angelis, award winning author of The Stones of Burren Bay
+~Emily De Angelis, award-winning author of The Stones of Burren Bay